Halo123188/CLM-GS/README.md

 # License

-This software is distributed under the Gaussian-Splatting License owned by **Inria** and **the Max Planck Institut for Informatik (MPII)**.
-The license grants non-exclusive rights to use the software for research purposes to research users (both academic and industrial), free of charge, for non-commercial use only.
+This codebase is distributed under the Gaussian-Splatting License owned by **Inria** and **the Max Planck Institut for Informatik (MPII)**.

+This codebase is built upon the original 3D Gaussian Splatting codebase and contains portions of code from the original implementation.
+As a derivative work, it inherits and complies with the terms of the Gaussian-Splatting License, which grants non-exclusive rights to use the codebase for research purposes to research users (both academic and industrial), free of charge, for non-commercial use only.

 See `LICENSE.txt` for the complete license terms and conditions.